kodeFant/driftercode.com/content/blog/slaying-a-ui-antipattern-with-typescript-part-2/index.md

 I made the fold function a bit more general.
 I also ditched it being curried as it disabled type inference on the data and error types.

-What you see is a **higher order function**.
+What you see above is a **higher order function**.
 Don't be afraid.
 It just means a function that takes in or returns functions.
 You probably deal with it all the time.

 ## Using the fold function